StarStrider23/Exploratory_Data_Analysis_in_Python/README.md

 ![Avg_lag_pred](https://github.com/user-attachments/assets/fb3cf92d-c8f6-4813-86c6-9eba9950b3b6)

-The same model (ARIMA) predicts the following average prices for the next 5 years: 22.18 SEK, 22.48 SEK, 23.11 SEK, 23.39 SEK and 23.76 SEK.
-Procentually, the  growths are roughly between 1.1% and 2.7% which isn't anything outrageous and within the past frames.
+The same model (ARIMA) predicts the following average prices for the next 5 years: 22.18 SEK, 22.48 SEK, 23.11 SEK, 23.39 SEK and 23.76 SEK. perceptually, the  growths are roughly between 1.1% and 2.7% which isn't anything outrageous and within the past frames.

 ### 6.